-Month Activity August - September DBSP reviews previous fiscal year performance results in conjunction with expenditures trends to determine if adjustments are necessary during the amendment cycle.
-October Departments begin reviewing personnel-related costs, on-going contractual obligations, annual fleet changes, and other local, state, and federal government funding implications.
-November Departments submit their Operating Budget and Capital Budget requests to DBSP for review and revision.
+Month Activity August - September The DBSP reviews previous fiscal year performance results in conjunction with expenditures trends to determine if adjustments are necessary during the amendment cycle.
+The DBSP issues Multi-YearForecast instructions.
+Departments are encouraged to submit information regarding regulatory requirements, legislative changes, demographic impacts and any other changes impacting revenues and expenditures over a five year period.
+The DBSP formulates preliminary guidelines for the upcoming Capital and Operating Budgets.
+October DBSP finalizes the budget guidelines and Operating and Capital Budget instructions.
+DBSP prepares operating baseline budgets in conformance with the second year of the biennium and begins preparing the submission forms.
+Multi-Year Forecast submissions are returned and reviewed.
+November The DBSP issues Operating Budget guidelines and Operating and Capital Budget instructions to the departments.
+Additionally, the DBSP facilitates departmental training on the OpenGov budget preparation system.
+Departments submit their Operating Budget and Capital Budget requests to DBSP for review and revision.
 December Departments submit their Operating budget requests to DBSP for review and revision.
-DBSP reviews the Operating Budget submissions and makes recommendations to Citywide Stakeholders for funding decisions.
+The DBSP reviews the Operating Budget submissions and makes recommendations to Citywide Stakeholders for funding decisions.
 DBSP reviews the Capital Budget submissions and provides preliminary Capital Budget funding recommendations for review by the DCAO for Finance and Administration and the DCAO for Operations.
-January The Citywide Stakeholders formulate their Operating Budget funding recommendations for the Mayor's review.
+Multi-Year Forecast is completed and submitted to the Mayor and CAO.
+January Citywide Stakeholders formulate their Operating and Capital Budget funding recommendations for the Mayor's review.
 Work sessions are held with the Mayor to discuss major issues and make funding decisions for both the operating and capital budgets.
-High-level budget sessions are presented in various Council Committee meetings.
+Multi-Year Forecast is presented to City Council.
 February Work sessions continue with the Mayor to discuss major issues and make funding decisions for both the Operating and Capital Budgets.
-High-level budget sessions continue to be presented in various Council Committee meetings and final funding decisions are completed for both the Operating and Capital Budgets.
+Final funding decisions are completed for both the Operating and Capital Budgets.
+Proposed Operating and Capital Budget documents are drafted.
 March The Mayor makes final decisions on changes to the current Operating Budget as approved at beginning of the biennium.
 The Operating and Capital Budget documents are prepared, printed, and bound.
 The Mayor presents the Capital Budget to the Planning Commission.
 The Mayor's Proposed Budgets are presented to the City Council and City Council budget work sessions begin.
-April - May The City Council work sessions continue.
-Public Hearings on the Mayor's proposed budget amendments are held.
-The City Council adopts the Special Fund, Enterprise Fund, Internal Service Fund and CIP budgets.
+April - May Public hearings are held on the Proposed Budget.
+City Council introduces amendments to the budgets and adopts the General Fund, Capital, RPS, Special Fund, Enterprise Fund, and Internal Service Fund budgets.
 The City Council also adopts the Federal Funds budgets (CDBG, HOPWA and ESG.)
-The City Council adopts the amended Capital and General Fund budgets and the 28-day veto window begins.
-June - July DBSP completes final revisions to budget documents and issues the Adopted Budget documents.
+June - July The DBSP completes final revisions to budget documents and issues the Adopted Budget documents.
 City departments and agencies initiate the implementation of services, programs and projects in the adopted budgets.